carlmontanari/scrapli/README.md

 - Any arguments passed to the `SystemSSHTransport` class will override arguments in your ssh config file.
 This is because the arguments get crafted into an "open_cmd" (the command that actually fires off the ssh session), and these cli arguments take precedence over the config file arguments.
+The most important implication of this is the `auth_strict_key` setting, so keep that in mind!
 - If you set `ssh_config_file` to `False` the `SystemSSHTransport` class will set the config file used to `/dev/null ` so that no ssh config file configs are accidentally used.
 - There is zero Windows support for system ssh transport - I would strongly encourage the use of WSL or cygwin and sticking with systemssh instead of using paramiko/ssh2 natively in Windows -- system ssh is very much the focus of development for scrapli!
 - SystemSSH needs to have a terminal set -- without this it fails.
-My understanding is that without a terminal being set there is no tty which causes the popen/ptyprocess portions of scrapli to not be able to read from the session .
+My understanding is that without a terminal being set there is no tty which causes the ptyprocess portions of scrapli to not be able to read from the session .
 The fix for this is simply to ensure that there is a `TERM` set -- for example in the GitHub Actions setup for systemssh tests we simply set `TERM=xterm` as an environment variable.
 Setting this within scrapli did not seem to have any affect, but is something worth revisiting later -- meaning it would be nice to have scrapli be able to set